- Diploma in DMT:

 Who is this for?

-This first year Certificate is designed for those who are interested in developing skills to work in the field of Dance Movement Therapy in the future, or those who would like to integrate therapeutic dance into an existing related Profession such as Counselling, Psychotherapy, Psychology, Teaching, Occupational Therapy, or Physiotherapy.
+This first year is designed for those who are interested in developing skills to work in the field of Dance Movement Therapy in the future, or those who would like to integrate therapeutic dance into an existing related Profession such as Counselling, Psychotherapy, Psychology, Teaching, Occupational Therapy, or Physiotherapy.
 It is also ideal for Arts Therapy Trainees who wish to specialise in Dance Movement Therapy as part of their training.
 The second year supports students to practice more clinically, and individually, and to gain the required practice and supervision hours to be able to register as a Prof. Prov.
 DMT.

 Training modules will be taught by experienced Dance Movement Therapists, and will include Guest Presenters who are experts in the field of Dance Movement Therapy, both Nationally and Internationally.

-Schedule for training modules is Friday 1-5pm & Saturday-Sunday, 9.30am-5pm (except for Foundation Module).
-Location: Endeavour Street, Blockhouse Bay, Auckland.
+Fridays 1-5pm & Saturdays-Sundays, 9.30am-5pm (except for Foundation Module).
+Location: Blockhouse Bay, Auckland.